kiwijuice56/sand-slide/README.md

 ![The elements](docs/elements.png)

 ## Project Structure
-This project was based on another open-source [template project](https://github.com/paddy-exe/GDExtensionSummator).
+The GDExtension project was based on another open-source [demo project](https://github.com/paddy-exe/GDExtensionSummator).

 The majority of the game is implemented in C++ as a GDextension (in `extension\src`) that gets compiled into a dll file (in `game\bin`).
-The user interface was created in a godot project (in `game`) that calls methods from the GDextension as if it waas a node.
+The user interface was created in a godot project (in `game`) that calls methods from the GDextension as if it was a node.

 ## Set Up
 1. Clone/download the repository